Seirdy/seirdy.one/content/posts/website-best-practices.md

 - No custom colors OR explicitly set the both foreground and background colors.
 More on this below.
 - A maximum line length for readability
-- Server configured to support compression (gzip, optionally zstd as well) and HTTP/2.
+- Server configured to support compression (gzip, optionally zstd as well).
 It's a free speed boost.
 - Supports dark mode via a CSS media feature and/or works with most "dark mode" browser addons.
 More on this below.
 - A good score on Mozilla's [HTTP Observatory](https://observatory.mozilla.org/)
 - Optimized images.
+- Maybe HTTP/2.
+There are some cases in which HTTP/2 can make things slower.
+Run some tests to find out.

 I'd like to re-iterate yet another time that this only applies to websites that primarily focus on text.
 If graphics, interactivity, etc. are an important part of your website, less (possibly none) of this article applies.

-Early rough drafts of this post generated some feedback I thought I should address below.
-Special thanks to the eight IRC users who provided feedback!
+Earlier revisions of this post generated some responses I thought I should address below.
+Special thanks to the IRC and [Lobsters](https://lobste.rs/s/akcw1m) users who gave good feedback!

 About fonts
 -----------